saltict/availproject.github.io/docs/using-avail/getting-started/explorer.md

 ---
-id: avail-quick-start
+id: avail-explorer
-title: How to use Avail
+title: Using the Explorer
-sidebar_label: Quick Start
+sidebar_label: Using the Explorer
-description: Learn how to use Avail
+description: Getting started with the Avail Explorer
 keywords:
   - docs
   - avail